arefmalek/Electoral_census/README.md

 ### Impact

-The value of votes is not only tied to population density Low density vs. high density -> voter disenfranchisement
+The value of votes is not only tied to population density, as the initial graphs may suggest Low density vs. high density -> voter disenfranchisement

 The electoral college is just a modern version of the original "white, landowning males" that we heard of at the country's origin.
 The times may be different, but the spirit seems to be the same.